 Total Body Therapy & Wellness offers various styles, colors, and sizes of Diabetic Shoes.
 The customization process includes heat molding of 3 pairs of inner soles to provide proper support, cushion, comfort and stability.

-TBTW also offers upgrading to VASYLI custom molded shoe inserts to better support the natural shape of your foot, decrease joint pain throughout the feet and legs and enhance the proper biomechanical motion of the foot and ankle.For more information, Contact Us Today at Lillington, NC Center.
+TBTW also offers upgrading to VASYLI custom molded shoe inserts to better support the natural shape of your foot, decrease joint pain throughout the feet and legs and enhance the proper biomechanical motion of the foot and ankle.For more information, Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC.